GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_gene_prediction.md

 |Anonymous mode|**-p meta**|Apply pre-calculated training files to the provided input sequences.<br>Anonymous mode should be used on metagenomes, low quality draft genomes, small viruses, and small plasmids.|
 |Training mode|**-p train**|Works like normal mode, but `prodigal` saves a training file for future use. |

-Annecdotally, when applied to a MAG or genome, metagenomic mode will identify slightly fewer genes than single mode.
+Anecdotally, when applied to a MAG or genome, anonymous mode (`-p meta`) will identify slightly fewer genes than normal mode (`-p single`).
 However, single mode can miss laterally transfered elements.
-There is not neccesarily a best choice for which version to use and this is at the users discretion.
+There is not necesarily a best choice for which version to use and this is at the users discretion.

 #### Executing *prodigal*